 Even with favourable policies and technology, trade can only continue to grow with sufficient financing and infrastructure.
-Despite its importance, will finance gaps close or widen over the next 10 years?
+Despite its importance, will we see trade finance gaps close or widen over the next 10 years?

-This chapter breaks down the gaps and provides insights into how they can be bridged to encourage trade growth, including securing funding from other industries and governments.
+This chapter breaks down the finance gaps and provides insights into how they can be bridged to encourage global trade growth, including securing funding from other industries and governments.

-To read more about finance and infrastructure in trading, click here.
+To read more about trade finance and infrastructure, click here.

-Across the globe, there has been an increasing focus on sustainability issues arising from international trade, including environmental, human rights, and labour issues.
-However, with increased pressure from various stakeholders and policies to encourage sustainable practices, it is likely we will see businesses set more sustainability goals, and develop and implement innovative sustainability solutions in the long run.
+Across the globe, the focus on sustainability issues arising from international trade, including environmental, human rights, and labour issues, have only been increasing.
+However, with heightened pressure from various stakeholders and policies to encourage sustainable practices, it is likely we will see businesses set more sustainability goals, and develop and implement innovative sustainability initiatives in the long run.

-To read more about sustainability issues that impact trade, click here.
+To read more about sustainability issues that impact global trade, click here.

 Despite the pandemic and geopolitical tensions, the future of trade still has potential for growth.
-However, the extent of it will be dependent on government reaction and policies surrounding technology, trade financing, infrastructure, and sustainability.
+However, its extent will depend on government reaction and policies surrounding technology, trade financing, infrastructure, and sustainability.

-Explore what the Future of Trade holds in our complimentary 2020 report.
-Learn what trade experts have to say on trade growth and trends.
+Explore what the Future of Trade holds in our complimentary 2020 report, and learn what trade experts have to say on trade growth and trends.
 Download your copy here.